Bororo

 - Challenges

-- Challenges include cultural assimilation pressures, land rights issues, and the need for sustainable economic development.
+- Challenges include land rights issues, cultural erosion, and economic pressures.

 - Preservation Efforts